O-Train: STO connection

-The O-Train could potentially become a connection point with the proposed Gatineau LRT system, to be run by the STO, which is planned to operate partly on the Ottawa side of the river.
-On May 15, 2020, the city of Gatineau presented two options to integrate its proposed LRT with Ottawa's transit system: either running the new LRT on the surface along Wellington Street to Elgin Street, or constructing a new tunnel below Sparks Street to Elgin.
-The surface option on Wellington also includes the possibility of creating a future transit loop by having the LRT cross back into Gatineau via the Alexandra Bridge.
+The O-Train could potentially become a connection point with the proposed Gatineau tramway system, to be run by the STO, which is planned to operate partly on the Ottawa side of the river.
+On May 15, 2020, the city of Gatineau presented two options to integrate its proposed tramway with Ottawa's transit system: either running the new LRT on the surface along Wellington Street to Elgin Street, or constructing a new tunnel below Sparks Street to Elgin.
+The surface option on Wellington also includes the possibility of creating a future transit loop by having the tramway cross back into Gatineau via the Alexandra Bridge.
 In May 2021, Gatineau announced that it found the Sparks Street tunnel option to be the "optimal solution," while noting the surface option remains a possibility should the tunnel prove to be unfeasible.